daviRoma/seas-smarthomeclima/README.md

 Please note that this is only an example application developed for educational purposes and for a restricted domain.

-For a complete description of the application you can refer to [a link](https://github.com/daviRoma/seas-smarthomeclima/SmartHomeClima_Documentation.pdf).
+For a complete description of the application you can refer to the [SHC Documentation](https://github.com/daviRoma/seas-smarthomeclima/blob/main/SmartHomeClima_Documentation.pdf).

 ## Characteristics
 The software has been completely implemented through Java and Angular2+.
 The following technologies